Samsung/TizenRT/apps/tzshlib/README.txt

 apps/tzshlib
 ^^^^^^^^^^^

-  This directory contains the NuttShell (TZSH) library.
+  This directory contains the TizenShell (TZSH) library.
 This library can be linked with other logic to provide a simple shell application for NuttX.

   - Console/TZSH Front End